StrangestMan/pbp-manager/README.md

 To use pbp-manager, simply run the compiled program and enter in your desired values:

-* Wad File Location: This is the literal path to where-ever your main doom wad is (DOOM.WAD or DOOM2.WAD).
+* Wad File Location: This is the literal path to where-ever your main doom wad is (DOOM.WAD or DOOM2.WAD, etc).
 This is a required field; leaving it empty will stop Doom from launching

 * Comp Level: The compatability level PrBoom+ uses.
 You should leave this alone if you're unsure about it.
 Read up on compatability levels [here](https://github.com/coelckers/prboom-plus/blob/master/prboom2/doc/README.compat)